-Top 10 Tropical Plants
+Top 10 Tropical Fruit Trees to Grow

 Why we love it: It’s easy!
 The Meyer cultivar is one of the most popular; its fruits produce almost twice as much juice as ordinary lemons.
 Ponderosa is also a good option, because it bears fruit easily.